- Visit Beer Services for more details about delivering your beer to the AHA cellar.

 Club Storage Room

-- There will be a room at the RICC (exact location TBD) that will be a storage area for clubs to store some equipment or decorations.
+- Room 554A that will be a storage area for clubs to store some equipment or decorations.
 This room will not be monitored by any security personnel.

 - The room will be accessible to clubs beginning Wednesday, June 26.
 Availability is first-come, first-served.